Bioconductor/bioc_git_transition/doc/scenario-4-push-to-release-branch.md

 1. Make appropriate changes as needed, and bump the version number in the DESCRIPTION file.

-1. Add and commit the files you made the changes to,
+1. Add and commit the files you made the changes to

     ```
     git add <file(s) that changed>
     git commit -m "My informative commit message"
     ```

-1. Push to both the _Bioconductor_ repository, and your own GitHub repository.
+1. Push to both the _Bioconductor_ and GitHub repositories.

     ```
     git push origin RELEASE_3_5
     git push upstream RELEASE_3_5
     ```

+[Scenario-10]: scenario-10-bug-fix-in-release-and-devel.md